 Other zero trust components include:

-Gain insights, secure unstructured data, and prevent unauthorized access
+Secure unstructured data and prevent unauthorized access